 As far as durability is concerned, Samsung has carried out military standard testing to help it withstand high and low temperatures and a good amount of rough and tumble.
 While Apple doesn't talk up its durability credentials as much as Samsung, it does offer one thing the Gear S3 doesn't - proper waterproofing so you can take it for a swim.

 Both offer interchangeable straps convincing a host of designers to make more stylish bands for the two watches.
-If you want more band customisation and personalisation, the Apple Watch straps is the one you want.
+If you want more band customisation and personalisation, the Apple Watch straps are the one you want.

 Samsung Gear S3 v Apple Watch Series 2: Digital Crown vs Rotating bezel